-For more detailed information regarding school transport and eligibility please refer to Wokingham Council's full School Travel Assistance policy (opens as a pdf document).
+For more detailed information regarding school transport and eligibility please refer to Wokingham Council's full School Travel Assistance policy.
+Travel assistance to school and college (wokingham.gov.uk).
 You are strongly encouraged to read the travel assistance policy before making a school place application.